MalSyaf/MoTow/README.md

 # MoTow

-DISCLAIMER: This application is developed for my bachelor's degree final year project.
+This application is developed for my bachelor's degree final year project.

 MoTow is an Android mobile application that provides roadside assistance services to riders and a platform for tow truck operators to run their business.
 There are a total of three users for this application, which are riders, operators, and admins.